MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 > - For C# bots, it is the folder that has the .csproj file.
 > - For JS bots, it is the folder that has the app.js or index.js file.
 >
-> Select all the files and zip them up **while in that folder**, then run the command while still in that folder.
+>**Within** the project folder, select all the files and zip them up, then run the command while still in the folder.
 >
 > If your root folder location is incorrect, the **bot will fail to run in the Azure portal**.

-## 2. Deploy code to Azure
+## Deploy code to Azure
 At this point we are ready to deploy the code to the Azure Web App.
 Run the following command from the command line to perform deployment using the kudu zip push deployment for a web app.

 ```cmd